Gargoyle & Crested Gecko Care Sheet

 Check out New Caledonia climate information here: https://www.worlddata.info/oceania/new-caledonia/climate.php

-gecko lifespan in captivity is ~ years. geckos are a long-term commitment, so it is their keeper’s responsibility to ensure they have a healthy, comfortable, and enriching life.
+Crested Gecko lifespan in captivity can be upwards of 20+ years with proper husbandry! geckos are a long-term commitment, so it is their keeper’s responsibility to ensure they have a healthy, comfortable, and enriching life.

 Housing